baglab/NetFUSES/README.md

 ## Example <a name="example"/>

 Suppose we have three separate graphs: `G1`, `G2`, and `G3`.

-Each of the nodes in these knowledge graphs is a text entity or "sentence".
-For the example, let's suppose we have already mapped each text entity onto a high dimensional vector space, making a "sentence vector".
+Associated with each node in these graphs is a written text entity or "sentence".
+We can capture the semantics of these natural language text by mapping each entity into a high-dimensional vector space, making a "sentence vector".

 NetFUSES lets us combine nodes based on the semantic information contained within these sentence vectors.
 Using these knowledge graphs and precomputed vectors we can invoke NetFUSES to obtain a fused graph `G`, removing redundancies and giving a unified representation of the knowledge embedded within the separate entities.